Enigma Simulator for RISC OS

 operating system aimed to run on ARM-based platforms.

-The Enigma Simulator for RISC OS is available for
+The Enigma Simulator for RISC OS was created for this platform.

 Enigma is the name of an